pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 The library has a domain entity class called ``AggregateRoot``, which postpones the publishing of all events pending the next call to its ``save()`` method.
 When the ``save()`` method is called, all such pending events are published as a single list of events.
-This class is useful when a single command causes many events to be published, and those event are best be persisted as a single atomic operation, without the risk that some events will be stored successfully but other events will fall into conflict because another thread has operated on the same aggregate at the same time.
+This is useful when a single command causes many events to be published, and those event are best be persisted as a single atomic operation, without the risk that some events will be stored successfully but other events will fall into conflict because another thread has operated on the same aggregate at the same time.